niklasreich/parallel_batch_greedy/README.md

     python thermalblock.py [xblocks] [yblocks] [snapshots] [batchsize] --test-config

-This changes some otherwise static parameters, so that the benchmark finishes much faster.
+This changes some otherwise static parameters[^1], so that the benchmark finishes much faster.
 For example

     python thermalblock.py 2 2 5 3 --test-config

 should finish in under a minute.

-Of course, when using the test configuration the results are not related to the results presented in the paper.
+Of course, when using the test configuration, the results are not related to the results presented in the paper.

+[^1]: The order of the full model is reduced (coarser spatial discretization), the size of the test set for the error analysis is reduced, and the size of the test set for the benchmarking of the reduced model is lowered.